Easter in Santorini, Welcome to spring

 Coming to Santorini and not experiencing a wine tour, offering such a colorful spectrum of unique and truly local grape varieties, would be a true loss.
-(Wine & Food)
+(Santorini wine tours).

 Discover the charm of the traditional villages while taking in the cosmopolitan atmosphere.
 Ultimately, explore the amazing archaeological sites and museums and learn all about the island’s fascinating history.
 (Full Day Santorini Panoramic).

 The best way to reach Santorini during Easter is by boat.
 That is the only way in which you can discover it gradually and give oneself up, willy-nilly, to its charm.
 Departures by sea are frequent- almost daily.
 The passenger and car ferries start from Piraeus.
 There are direct connections and also lines which link Santorini to other islands.
 Those who are really keen on sea travel can take the irregular services, which afford an opportunity to get a brief taste of many Cyclades islands.
 Either before or after the call at Santorini.